See Your Doctor and Dentist

 Eat a Healthy Diet

 Following the Mediterranean Diet, the MIND Diet or the DASH diet, which are all very similar, are great ways to eat whole, healthy food which you will enjoy, while also maintaining good health.
-Here is an Amazon link to "The MIND Diet Plan and Cookbook" which, along with the other suggestions in this article, is a great way to keep your brain functioning at optimal levels.
-The same Amazon link will also enable you to view books on the DASH and Mediterranean diets.
+You may also be interested in "The MIND Diet Plan and Cookbook" which, along with the other suggestions in this article, is a great way to keep your brain functioning at optimal levels.

 Below are a few things to include in your healthy diet: